Back to Learning Catalog

 Students will demonstrate an understanding of exercise physiology by describing energy systems, explaining muscle physiology, and describing gender differences in physical activity.

-Students will demonstrate an understanding of exercise psychology by explaining exercise psychology and describing sports nutrition.
+Students will demonstrate an understanding of exercise science by summarizing the history of physical fitness and describing careers in the health profession.

-Students will demonstrate an understanding of exercise program design by describing exercise program design factors and describing exercise program considerations.
+Students will demonstrate an understanding of mind and body by explaining exercise psychology and describing sports nutrition.